Alpha-Directorate/AlphaSSS/README.md

 8.	**Revenue based on voluntary donations only.**<br>As a footnote to the above, we are a company who expands significant costs to run the infrastructure and pay developers.
 Donations are always welcome.

 9.	**Openness and transparency.**<br>This project is completely open-sourced to the community.
-Except, of course we do not disclose any security-sensitive data or code (admin-accessible).
+Except, of course, we do not disclose any security-sensitive data or code (admin-accessible).

 ## Use Case-Driven Development